MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/New-CMTaskSequenceAutoPhasedDeployment.md

 ## DESCRIPTION

 Starting in version 2002, use this cmdlet to create a phased deployment for a task sequence by generating two phases with same settings.
+This cmdlet's behavior is the same as the **Create Phased Deployment** wizard on a task sequence, when you select the option to **Automatically create a default two phase deployment**.

+> [!NOTE]
+> Before you create a phased deployment, make sure to distribute the task sequence content to a distribution point.

 ## EXAMPLES